 Whatever floats your boat.

-NOTE: London Shell Co. is open for static lunches from 12pm–2.30pm, and cruising dinners from 7pm–10.30pm – you can book both right HERE.
+NOTE: London Shell Co. is open for cruising dinners from Wed-Sat, and cruising lunches on weekends (plus Fridays in December) – you can book both right HERE.

 London Shell Co. | The Prince Regent, moored alongside Sheldon Square, W2 6PY